stevus/web-browser/README.md

 ## On Analyzing Browser Builds

-It's necessary to determine a baseline test for all browsers to consume and grade on how close each come to rendering controlled layouts, and it's nice to know where the stopping point is.[^4]
+It's necessary to determine a baseline test for all browsers to consume and assess how close each come to rendering controlled layouts, and it's nice to know where the stopping point is.[^4]

 - https://edwardtufte.github.io/tufte-css/

-Grading will focus on:
+Assessment will focus on:

 - Visual accuracy
 - Time